plone/cookieplone-templates/backend_addon/README.md

 # Cookieplone Backend Add-on

-Powered by [cookieplone](https://github.com/plone/cookieplone) and [Cookiecutter](https://github.com/cookiecutter/cookiecutter), [Cookieplone Backend Add-on](https://github.com/plone/cookieplone-templates/backend_addon) is intended to be used by Plone developers to create new addon packages.
+Powered by [cookieplone](https://github.com/plone/cookieplone) and [Cookiecutter](https://github.com/cookiecutter/cookiecutter), [Cookieplone Backend Add-on](https://github.com/plone/cookieplone-templates/backend_addon) is intended to be used by Plone developers to create new add-on packages.

 ## Getting Started 🏁